Operation Mafuta Mingi: Coup attempt

 The operation began at about 4 a.m. on 18 June, when a group of low-ranking dissident soldiers brought a cache of weapons from Kampala to Entebbe.
 The group initially stored the guns at a shop, and then hid in the woods.
 By dawn, Amin was warned by the SRB that a coup attempt was underway; the origin of this leak was never firmly established.
 One ULM member, known only as "Peter", later claimed that one of the original coup plotters betrayed his comrades.
 Other coup plotters believed that the SRB had been informed of their plan by Andrew Mukooza, a UAAF pilot who had been contacted by Bazalaki, but refused to join the operation.
 Despite the warning, Amin's options were limited.
 Most loyal officers were not at their posts at the time, making it impossible for the President to quickly organize a large-scale counter-operation.
 Regardless, Amin quickly changed his plans for the day and sent some of his supporters to the Entebbe Airbase to round up suspected dissidents and immobilise all aircraft.

 By mid-morning, the first ULM group had retrieved their guns and a second group of coup plotters began to advance from Kampala to Entebbe.
 The ULM leadership was warned that the President had discovered their plans at 11:30, but they could no longer halt the operation.
-Amin then attempted to escape from Entebbe to Kampala in security cars, wearing a bullet-proof vest and protected by a large number of guards.
+Amin then attempted to escape from Entebbe to Kampala in security cars, wearing a bulletproof vest and protected by a large number of guards.
 The President hoped that this move would throw the plotters "off balance".
 However, his convoy ran into the coup plotters' second group, and a gunfight erupted at Baitababiri.
 The coup plotters did not know which car Amin was using, and thus shot at all in hopes of hitting the President.